Work can feel overwhelming, especially when pressure mounts to do more with less. For many, this stress can lead to burnout and dissatisfaction.

 6. Pennsylvania

 Pennsylvania has one of the lowest levels of job satisfaction in the country.
 With a poor satisfaction score of 33.26, it falls below the national average.
-The Keystone State is a bad choice for job-hunting due to its high unemploymentrates.
+Due to its high unemployment rates, the Keystone State is a bad choice for job-hunting.

 7. Alabama

 Alabama is high on this list, with one of the unhappiest employees in the country.
-It has a low satisfaction rate of 32.68 due to low inclusiveness and poor health reforms.
+Its low satisfaction rate of 32.68 is due to low inclusiveness and poor health reforms.
 Moreover, its poor worker protection laws make it an unsafe state for employees.

 8. Virginia

 Virginia has a low employee satisfaction rate of 33.26.
-Due to its worker protection and law enforcement, the state struggles to come through with its unemployment insurance program, which has been particularly concerning since the layoffs during the pandemic.
+Due to its worker protection and law enforcement, the state struggles to meet its unemployment insurance requirements, which has been particularly concerning since the layoffs during the pandemic.

 9. New Jersey

-New Jersey scores on the top ten list of worst states for employees, with a low satisfaction score of 34.09.
+New Jersey ranks among the top ten worst states for employees, with a low satisfaction score of 34.09.
 With a median hourly wage of $24.56, employees struggle to be well-compensated for their work.

 10. New Mexico

-With an employee satisfaction score of 34.25, New Mexico is the tenth worst state to work in.
+With an employee satisfaction score of 34.25, New Mexico is the tenth worst state.
 The law pay is unpromising and not in line with the experience of many employees.
 Poor management and legal protection make this state an unappealing choice for professional prospects.

 11. Delaware